See also Local Guidance and Templates for additional SAR guidance

 - inclined to promote an open, reflective learning culture.

 The SAB should aim for completion of a SAR within a reasonable period of time.
 This should usually be within six months of initiating it, unless there are good reasons for a longer period being required, for example, because of potential prejudice to related court proceedings.
-During the SAR process, every effort should be made to capture and learning points from the case about improvements needed, and to take corrective action as appropriate.
+During the SAR process, every effort should be made to capture any learning points from the case about improvements needed, and to take corrective action as appropriate.

 6. Links with other Reviews

-It may be helpful when running a SAR, DHR or SCR in parallel to establish at the outset all the relevant areas that need to be addressed, to reduce potential for duplication for families and staff.
+It may be helpful when running a SAR, DHR or Child Safeguarding Practice Review in parallel to establish at the outset all the relevant areas that need to be addressed, to reduce potential for duplication for families and staff.
 Any SAR will need to take account of a coroner‘s inquiry, and / or any criminal investigation related to the case, including disclosure issues, to ensure that relevant information can be shared without incurring significant delay in the review process.
 It will be the responsibility of the manager of the SAR to ensure contact is made with the Chair of any parallel process in order to minimise avoidable duplication.

 7. Findings from SARs